-The upper respiratory tract includes the sinus cavity around the nose, cheeks, mouth, forehead, larynx, and trachea; this also includes the ears.
-The lower respiratory tract is the bronchial tubes leading to the lungs and the lungs.
-Infection in the upper respiratory tract is a cold where sore throat, runny nose, coughing, sneezing and headaches are the symptoms.
-This can also be caused by a sinus infection (Dasaraju & Chien, 1996)
+The upper respiratory tract includes the sinus cavities around the nose, cheeks, mouth, forehead, larynx, and trachea.
+The upper respiratory tract also includes the ears.
+The lower respiratory tract is made up of the bronchial tubes leading to the lungs.
+Infections in the upper respiratory tract may include sore throat, runny nose, coughing, sneezing and headaches as symptoms of a cold.
+These symptoms may also be caused by a sinus infection.

 Treatment for both infections are different.
-Because both infections are caused by viruses, neither condition has a cure, but the goal is to lessen the symptoms.
-For a cold, over the counter medications are normally recommended.
-In the case of a cold, antiviral medications can be prescribed.
+Because both infections are caused by viruses, neither condition has a cure.
+The goal is to reduce the severity of the symptoms.
+For a cold, over-the-counter medications are normally recommended.
+Moreover, in the case of a cold, antibacterial medications can be prescribed.
 All treatments seek to reduce the symptom severity by lowering inflammation, reducing pain, clearing airways and sinus cavities.

 A less well-known treatment rapidly gaining popularity is called halotherapy.
-With halotherapy, the goal is to drastically reduce the symptoms of the infections, clear the virus causing the infection, and expedite the time it takes to recover.
-Research continues to support the effectiveness of halotherapy to treat other respiratory diseases such as COPD, bronchitis, asthma, or allergies, halotherapy works by clearing the airway of mucous, reducing inflammation, improving breathing, and overall reducing the symptoms of the infection.
+With halotherapy, the goals are to significantly reduce the symptoms, clear the bacteria causing the infection, and expedite the time it takes to recover.
+Research continues to support the effectiveness of halotherapy to treat other respiratory diseases (COPD, bronchitis, asthma, and allergies).
+Halotherapy works to clear the airways of mucous, reduce inflammation, improve breathing, and reduce the overall symptoms of the infection.